...addressing growing needs across the Northern Gulf of Mexico

 Along the northern Gulf of Mexico region, the vulnerability of rural counties/parishes has become more apparent due to the occurrence of more natural disasters during the last decade.
 Although natural hazards cannot be prevented, with disaster preparedness knowledge, awareness and practices, the recovery period can be expedited.

-The MarketMaker Marketing Program provides a marketing tool that enables affected producers to recover the local and domestic markets of their products and services that were adversely affected by the oil spill.
+The MarketMaker Online Marketing Program provides a marketing tool that enables affected producers to recover local and domestic markets of their products and services that were adversely affected by the oil spill.
+An In-Service Training and Outreach Program is available upon request by Sea Grant and Land Grant Extension, State regulatory agencies, Local government agencies, Non-profit organizations, Food and seafood businesses, and School teachers and youth.